rathena/rathena/guidelines.md

 ##### Exception

-Avoid 'auto' when declaring a variable which is directly iniated with a return value of a function call which does not indicate the type.
-This is only required when using the fucnction call the first time within a method.
+Avoid 'auto' when declaring a variable which is directly initiated with a return value of a function call which does not indicate the type.
+This is only required when using the function call the first time within a method.

 Also avoid `auto` for initializer lists and in cases where you know exactly which type you want and where an initializer might require conversion.